This post is sponsored by Bonne Maman. As always, all opinions and recipes are my own.

 Bonne Maman preserves with natural ingredients that anyone can find in their pantry.
 The Non-GMO Project Verified preserves have no high fructose corn syrup, artificial flooring or added preservatives.

-Erin’s Easy Entertaining Tips and Tricks
+Erin’s Easy Entertaining Tips

-- Make this Lemon Blueberry Coffee Cake the night before.
-That way, you don’t have to wake up earlier than your mama.
-And that way, you can simply reheat it in a 200°F oven before it’s time to serve.
+• Bake the coffee cake in advance.
+That way, you don’t have to wake up earlier to bake this goodness.
+Reheat the coffee cake in a 200°F oven before it’s time to serve.

-- Don’t have yogurt?
+• Don’t have yogurt?
 Use sour cream instead!

-- Don’t like pecans?
+• Don’t like pecans?
 Leave ’em out, and have your coffee cake be nut free.

-What can I pair with this Blueberry Coffee Cake?
+What can I pair with this?

 Now who’s ready for a slice of this gorgeous cake?